betazetadev/pokemon-team-analyzer/README.md

 - Runtime configuration lives in `env.js`, which must define `window.pokemonTeamAnalyzerEnv.WEBHOOK_URL`.
 The repository includes `env.example.js`; copy it to `env.js` and set the value for your environment.
 - Avoid committing personal or production webhook URLs.
 The `.gitignore` prevents `env.js` from being tracked—keep sensitive endpoints in that local file.
+- If you want to load a differently named config, update the `data-env-script` attribute on the `<body>` element in `index.html` to point at the desired file before building.

 ## Manual Testing Checklist